fregante/GhostText/README.md

 Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).

+**Notice: GhostText generally works but it has some bugs across the various implementations.
+If you use it regularly please consider contributing/bugfixing your editor's GhostText plugin.**

 ## Installation

 1. Install your editor extension: